Article first published in June 2017, updated June 2019

 When sending a post-purchase email campaign, you need to be careful about offering discounts to active customers who are willing to pay full price.
 Offers like free shipping, better return terms, and loyalty rewards can work better than offering full-blown discounts.

-However, if you are going to send discounts to your customers, analyze how much profit you are going to lose by offering the discount and how many purchases you would need to get your money back.
+However, if you’re going to send discounts to your customers, analyze how much profit you’re going to lose by offering the discount and how many purchases you’d need to get your money back.
 You can then test it on a small sample.

 Crate and Barrel, the furniture and home decor online retailer, sends a follow-up email a few days after a customer makes a purchase, incentivizing the next one.